Wissididom/Spotify-Discord-Show-Episodes-Webhook/README.md

 ### Step 4

 Run it with `node index.js` or specify it to run as a cronjob every 24h.
-The script ONLY checks once if there were clips made in the last 24h.
+The script ONLY checks once if the latest episode of a show was not already posted.
+If it wasn't it post it to Discord, else it just prints it to console including the info why it didn't post it to Discord.
 It does NOT run itself every 24h.